dimerize/hdi_calculator/README.md

 # hdiplus
-A simple program for calculating the Hydrogen Deficiency Index of a molecule.
+A program for calculating the Hydrogen Deficiency Index of a molecule.
 The program also returns potential structural features of the molecule.

 The calculator assumes the molecule is uncharged and each atom within the molecule exhibits standard valency within the molecular structure.
 ### Background